sdss/lvmstack/config/kube/README.md

-# Install Minikube & kubectl
+# Quickstart

-This chapter is only for installation on linux, Minikube can also be used on Mac & Windows with docker or a virtual machine (eg: vmware), see details [here](https://minikube.sigs.k8s.io/docs/start/).
+The following chapter "Install minikube & kubectl" describes only the installation on linux.
+Minikube can also be used on Mac & Windows with docker or a virtual machine (eg: vmware), see details [here](https://minikube.sigs.k8s.io/docs/start/).
 The deployment of the lvm containers should then also work.

-# Quickstart Linux
+# Install minikube & kubectl
 ## Install minikube

     curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64